-The overall composition is formed by a rectangular plan measuring 164 m by 145 m (538 ft by 475 ft) and contains a complex of single-story buildings laid out around a series of twenty-three courtyards varying in size and characteristics.
+The overall composition of the Hospicio Cabañas is formed by a rectangular plan measuring 164 m by 145 m (538 ft by 475 ft) and contains a complex of single-story buildings laid out around a series of twenty-three courtyards varying in size and characteristics.

 The hospice’s founder, Bishop Cabañas commissioned a design that responded to its social and economic requirements through an outstanding solution of great subtlety and humanity.

 For example, the hospice’s corridors provided space for one of Guadalajara’s first printing press workshops and throughout the 19th century innumerable texts were published from this location.

-The exception to the complex’s uniform height of 7.5 m (24.6 ft) is found in along its central axis with the chapel and kitchen.
+The exception to the Hospicio Cabañas' uniform height of 7.5 m (24.6 ft) is found in along its central axis with the chapel and kitchen.
 The kitchen is topped by a saucer dome and small lantern.
 It is the chapel, however, that is the visually dominant feature of the hospice with its imposing dome rising 32.5 m (106.6 ft).

-In the late 1930s, the chapel was ornamented with fifty-seven superb frescoes painted by José Clemente Orozco, one of the greatest Mexican muralists of the time.
+In the late 1930's, the chapel was ornamented with fifty-seven superb frescoes painted by José Clemente Orozco, one of the greatest Mexican muralists of the time.
 These works are considered a great masterpiece of Mexican art and illustrate both Spanish culture as well as Mexico’s indigenous culture with gods, sacrifices and temples.

 A buffer zone of 18 urban blocks measuring 37.26 ha (92 acres) surrounds the complex bounded by Federacion Street in the north, Javier Mina in the south, Mariano Jiménez in the east and on the west Calzada Independencia.